Matthew K. Howe – Cathedral City High School Director of Bands

 Virtual private lessons, distance learning programs and drumming resources.

 Sarah Culbertson is the Front Ensemble Instructor for Cathedral City High School.
 Her experience includes one year of Blue Devils B, one year of Mandarins, and one year of Santa Clara Vanguard, where she was a DCI 2018 World Champion Gold Medalist.
-She is currently marching her 3rd year at RCC Indoor Percussion.
-She will be marching her last summer as a returning member of the world-champions SVC, playing marimba.
+She recently completed her 3rd year at RCC Indoor Percussion.
+She is currently marching her last summer as a returning member of the world-champions SVC, playing marimba.
 Her hobbies include playing jazz vibraphone and hiking.
 CCHS is the 6th school Sarah has taught at and is excited to continue to help the program grow.

 Jennifer Dean-Knapp – Flute Instruction